nrinaudo/nrinaudo.github.com/_articles/pl/ast.md

   \AXC{$\texttt{Num}\ value \Downarrow value$}
 \end{prooftree}

-This is a fairly straightforward rule that we can easily turn into code:
+This is a fairly straightforward rule we can easily turn into code:

 ```scala
 def interpret(expr: Expr): Int = expr match